gabriel-detassigny/simple-blog/README.md

 This will insert some random data into your DB tables.

-### Admin
+## Admin

-Once the project is installed, head over to the _/admin_ URL in your browser to access the admin interface.
+Once you've completed the installation, head over to the _/admin_ URL in your browser to access the admin interface.
 (That would be _http://localhost:8000/admin_ on dev)

-It will ask you for the admin credentials you set in `.env`.
+It will ask you for the admin credentials set in `.env`.

 On the admin index, you'll need to update the _Blog Configuration_.
 There, you can set the name of your blog, a short description of it for the home page,